 I’ve never seen a debtor successfully represent themselves under Chapter 13’s complex mandates without the assistance of a competent bankruptcy lawyer.
-I’ve seen plenty make a mess of things without one.
+However, i’ve seen plenty make a mess of things without one.
 You are strongly urged to contact an experienced Hawaii bankruptcy attorney who is versed in Chapter 13 law in order to guide you through the Court’s maze.

 Reduced Payments to a Budget

-A Chapter 13 bankruptcy consolidates all your bills: cars, house arrears, credit cards, tax debts, student loans into one monthly payment.
+A Chapter 13 bankruptcy consolidates all your bills.
+Items such as cars, house arrears, credit cards and tax debts are combined into one monthly payment.
 The payment goes to a trustee of the Court who pays your creditors, kind of like a consolidation loan.
 Debtors often find in Chapter 13 that the monthly payment is much less than paying all debts individually.
 It’s based on what you can afford to pay back in three to five years, not so much on what you owe.

 A Chapter 13 Plan helps you not lose any property to the bankruptcy system.
 We’ll design a plan to stop foreclosure and stop car repossession.
 And while the plan reorganizes your mortgage arrearage, in most cases it will also reduce your overall debt load.

 Stops Creditor Calls

 A Chapter 13 bankruptcy stops creditors from calling.
 A strong restraining order goes into effect when you file a Chapter 13 Plan.
-The automatic stay prevents all creditor contact: calls, letters, lawsuits, garnishment, foreclosure and harassment.
+The automatic stay prevents all creditor contact including calls, letters, lawsuits, garnishment, foreclosure and harassment.
 The creditors have to communicate with your attorney in order to reach you.
 This “breathing-room,” called the automatic stay, is the best thing about bankruptcy.